Contract Compliance Division

 Good Faith Efforts

-CCU evaluates contractors efforts to meet the Small and Underutilized Business Program goals, Section 3 and labor goals.
-Preconstruction booklets are reviewed as well as pre bid and bidding documents.
-Minority and Women owned Business Enterprises are certified thru the Minnesota Unified Certification Program (MNUCP).
-The web site is MNUCP.org.
+CCD evaluates contractors' efforts to meet the Small and Underutilized Business Program (SUBP) goals, Section 3 and employmentgoals.
+Pre-construction booklets are reviewed as well as pre-bid and bidding documents.
+Only Minority- and Women-owned Business Enterprises (M/WBEs) that are certified through the Minnesota Unified Certification Program (MNUCP) at www.mnucp.org count towards meeting the SUBP goals.

 New Employment Goals

-All contracts in excess of $50,000 or more with the City must submit to a pre-award compliance review.
+All contracts in excess of $50,000 or more with the City must submit to a pre-construction meeting where the CCD, developers and general contractors meet to discuss Civil Rights requirements.
 This review includes evaluating the contractor's intent to meet various labor and contracting goals.

 Prevailing Wage/Davis Bacon Act

-Companies working with construction contracts of $2,000 or more of Federal CDGB or HOME funds must comply with the Davis-Bacon Federal Employment Act.
+Companies working with construction contracts of $2,000 or more of federal CDGB or HOME funds must comply with the Davis-Bacon Act.

 Small & Underutilized Business Program

-The CCU is implementing a supplier diversity program to promote utilization of woman and minority owned businesses for public contracting.
+The CCD has implemented a supplier diversity program to promote utilization of woman and minority owned businesses for public contracting.
 The intent of this model program is to provide City departments with the opportunity to engage local woman and minority owned businesses in providing goods and services via bids for city contracts of less than $50,000.

 Each departmental unit within the city will have a unique percentage goal set, however the overall city goal for Minority Business Enterprise contracting will be initially set at 12% and Woman Business Enterprise contracting will be 13%.
 Departments will be held accountable for their efforts through regular reports to the City Council.